jimfl/tonic/README.md

 # Tonic

-Tonic is a 2-d graphics library for ELixir.
+Tonic is a 2-d graphics library for Elixir.
 Used in conjunction with Kino in LiveBook, it becomes an interactive graphics playground.

 ## Features

 * Outputs SVG
-* Grid based coordinate systems (square, triangle, rectangular)
+* Grid based coordinate systems (square, triangle, rectangular, polar)
 * Non-imperitive - works by adding Elixir terms to a data structure.

 ## Example